 Government of New Brunswick

-If you do not agree with your Real Property Assessment value, you can submit a Request for Review (RfR) within 30 days of the mailing date on your annual Assessment Notice.
+If you do not agree with your Real Property Assessment value, you can submit a Request for Review (RfR) within 30 days of the mailing date on your annual Property Assessment Notice.
 Our highly trained assessors will review it free of charge and provide unbiased valuations using appraisal industry best practices.

 Note: The Department of Finance and Treasury Board mails the property tax notice (bill) each year in March.
 Even if a Request for Review has been filed, property owners are responsible to pay the full amount indicated on the property tax notice by the date specified to avoid penalty.

-Misplaced or need a copy of your Annual Property Assessment Notice?
+Misplaced or need a copy of your annual Property Assessment Notice?

 Please call 1-888-762-8600.